How to get help for yourself

 Contact Information:

-Women who have experienced abuse and their children
+Women who have experienced abuse and their childrenMen who have experienced sexual assault and childhood sexual abuse

 Established in 1984, Family Transition Place provides safety, support and hope to abused women and their children.

-Contact via telephone number listed above
+Contact via telephone numbers listed above

 Friends & Advocates Peel